rizinorg/rizin/BUILDING.md

 from `pip` with `pip install meson`.
 If necessary, also install `ninja` with `pip install ninja`.

+If you are trying to build Rizin to create a package for a distribution, take a look at [doc/PACKAGERS.md][].

 ## *NIX systems

 ### Build system-wide, in `/usr/local`